-- Accepted applicants will be notified immediately and given four days to accept or decline.
+- Accepted applicants will be notified no later than February 22, 2019 and given four days to accept or decline.

 - The Summer Fellows will be announced on the Program website when all offers have been accepted or declined.

-- Housing: Fellows will receive on-campus housing for the duration of the Fellowship.
-Summer Fellows will live together in a Quest condo (shared bedrooms) at no charge.
-Winter Fellows will remain in their current residences at no charge.
+- Housing: Fellows receive on-campus housing for the duration of the Fellowship.
+Summer Fellows live together in a Quest condo (shared bedrooms) at no charge.
+Winter Fellows remain in their current residences at no charge.

-- A stipend: Fellows will receive a $4,000 stipend.
-Half the stipend will be paid in regular installments during the Fellowship period.
-The remainder will be paid upon satisfactory completion of the deliverables.
-Tax, EI, CPP and vacation pay deductions will be applied.
+- A stipend: Fellows receive a $4,000 stipend.
+Half the stipend is paid in regular installments during the Fellowship period.
+The remainder is paid upon satisfactory completion of the deliverables.
+Tax, EI, CPP and vacation pay deductions are applied.

-- A dedicated work space that can be customized to their needs.
+- A dedicated work space that can be customized to students’ needs.

-- Access to Quest laboratory facilities, field gear, library resources, and study space as needed.
+- Access to Quest laboratory facilities, field gear, library resources, and study space are provided as needed.

 Timeline and Attendance

-- A Summer/Winter Fellow can *not* do an experiential learning during their Fellowship, as these weeks are to be dedicated to research.
+- A Summer Fellow can *not* do an experiential learning during their Fellowship, as these weeks are to be dedicated to research.

 - If enrollment in courses is necessary for maintenance of an international student visa, contact Barbara.Fernandes@questu.ca.
-Or if you are receiving financial aid, contact email@example.com.
+If you are receiving financial aid, contact email@example.com.

 - The Summer Fellowship is not compatible with classes in May, June, or July.
-The Winter Fellowship is not compatible with classes during the three Fellowship blocks.
-Students do NOT receive any Quest course credits for completing this Fellowship, i.e., these are not “independent study blocks”.
+Students do not receive any Quest course credits for completing this Fellowship, i.e., these are not “independent study blocks”.

-- Summer Fellows will be expected to attend a weekly Seminar Series on Wednesday afternoons.
+- Summer Fellows are expected to attend a weekly Seminar Series on Wednesday afternoons.

 - The dates of the Fellowship Period may be negotiable.
-Fellows seeking to shift their dates or include a several-day vacation must petition the Selection Committee as early as possible.
-Note that the Winter Fellowship period includes an extended break from the end of December to the middle of January.
+Fellows seeking to shift their dates or include a several-day vacation should petition the Selection Committee as early as possible.

 - Fellowship activities are expected to be the main priority for Fellows during the Fellowship Period.
-Fellows should spend an absolute minimum of 35 hours per week on their Fellowship activities.
+Fellows should spend a minimum of 35 hours per week on their Fellowship activities.
 If possible, Fellows are expected to work at their Fellowship full time (i.e., >40 hours per week).